ixnode/php-public-holiday/README.md

 > This PHP package automatically generates holidays for a given year, considering both federal states and the country.
 > It provides an easy-to-use interface to retrieve public holidays based on specific regions, ensuring accurate and
 > up-to-date holiday information for all supported areas.
+Movable public holidays such as Easter Monday are calculated
+> automatically using the PHP function `easter_date()`.
+Static public holidays are permanently stored.

 ## 1. Usage